otrv4/otrv4/architecture-decisions/001-security-level.md

 When a keyed cryptographic hash function is expected, we set `x = key || secret`.
-To provide cryptographic domain separation when multiple values need to be derived from the same secret, we set `x = counter || secret`, where the counter changes for each situation.
+To provide cryptographic domain separation when multiple values are need to be derived from the same secret, we set `x = counter || secret`, where the counter changes for each situation.

 In OTRv4, long-lived key authentication can happen by using SMP or comparing fingerprints.
 We take the first 56 bytes of the SHAKE-256 hash function for